jonwiseman/LFJ/README.md

 11. delete_event
 12. get_events
 13. query_event
+14. sort_teams

 **Membership Queries**
 These are queries that allow interaction with the membership table:

-14. create_membership
+15. create_membership
-15. delete_membership
+16. delete_membership

 **Performance Queries**
 These are commands that allow the input of game statistics.

-16. perf_template
+17. perf_template
-17. update_perf
+18. update_perf

 **Miscellaneous Commands**

-18. help
+19. help
-19. exit
+20. exit

 You can specify which prefix is used to address the bot by changing the configuration file.